 The hike to these waterfalls is not risky or challenging.
 In winter, you can see the Eastatoe Valley, where Reedy Cove Creek meets with Eastatoe Creek.

 Issaqueena Falls – Sumter National Forest, Oconee County

-Hiking to the Issaqueena Falls delivers an excellent vantage point and beautiful long range for viewing from the above.
+Hiking to the Issaqueena Falls delivers an excellent vantage point and beautiful long-range for viewing from above.

 This waterfall is located a few miles from Walhalla.
 The journey to the top of the waterfall is usually easy, but reaching the bottom is a bit challenging as this waterfall is a 100-foot cascade.

 The hike offers a fantastic view from the bottom, and you can watch the same scenery from an entirely shifted perspective.
 The view from the top makes you feel like a king surveying the lay of the land.
 Both views are worth seeing for visitors.

 The waterfall is famous for a tale where a Native American woman tricked her attackers by making them think she had jumped off the waterfall and died.
 Then, they rode off when they could not find her anywhere.
 This tale adds an extra layer of attraction for visitors, making this waterfall more memorable than most.